petrasvestartas/CMAKE/ReadMe.md

 * hpp and cpp files are separated into include and src folders,
 * only src folders and subfolders contain CMakeLists
 * src folder links sub-folder like this: `add_subdirectory(sort)` `add_subdirectory(print)`
-* and inside print and source files you have such a structure
+* src/print/CMakeLists contains such a linking procedure:

 ```cmake
 project(print)